iPlantCollaborativeOpenSource/irods_connection_counter/README.md

 This project counts individual user connections from irods and outputs individual user file logs as well as a total connection count for each .log file.

 #Guide
-pyton parser.py <.log file or directory containing .log files>
+parser.py <.log file or directory containing .log files>

 #Options
 -l for connections by hour